samisayegh/StopClock/README.md

 A productivity tool for intensive working sessions

-The user visiting the site will be able to enter the number of hours they want to work.
-Depending on the number, an algorithm will divide the total time into periods of work and recess.
-An alarm will ring to signal a transition from one session to the next.
-The goal is to provide cues that allow the user to adhere to a highly productive working schedule, that contains effective time proportions for work and leisure.
+Work for 3 hours, divided into 70,50, and 30 minute chunks with 10 minute breaks in between.
+An alarm will ring to signal a break, and when it is time to transition to the next work session.
+A colourful surprise awaits for those who make it to the end.

+www.work3hours.com